 Chris Julian – Pro-Se

-See the recent blog post blueridgesprings.wordpress.com Supreme Court sells out constitutional obligation to the American People.
+See the recent blog post-blueridgesprings.wordpress.com Supreme Court sells out a constitutional obligation to the American People.
 Also see SCOTUS comments on deference in Whitman v.
 United States, 574 U.S. (November 10, 2014), Perez v.
-Mortgage Bankers Association (March 9, 2015) and United States V. Kwai Fun Wong (April 22, 2015)
+Mortgage Bankers Association (March 9, 2015), and United States V. Kwai Fun Wong (April 22, 2015)